westerndigitalcorporation/spdm-utils/tock-responder/README.md

 Currently only `Release` mode for `libspdm` is supported.
-Building in `Debug` mode requires additional functionality (`printf` support etc...), these are currently not implemented by the tock-responder Rust implemention.
+Building in `Debug` mode requires additional functionality (`printf` support etc...), these are currently not implemented by the tock-responder Rust implementation.

 #### Build libspdm for no_std targets